Written by the Theralogix team of Registered Dietitian Nutritionists

 Low milk supply is a common problem faced by many breastfeeding moms.
 As mothers, we want to make sure our babies are getting enough milk to ensure proper growth and development.

 Any food, herb, or medicine that promotes or increases the flow of mother’s milk is called a galactagogue.
-As Kelly Mom reminds us, the best way to increase milk-supply is to remove more milk from the breast frequently.
+As Kelly Mom reminds us, the best way to increase milk-supply is to remove more breast milk frequently.
 If you have worked with a lactation consultant and have tried other strategies for increasing milk supply, consider adding a natural galactagogue.

 As always, please consult your healthcare provider to see if any of these would be right for you.